top of page

 journal

 Only at my school could I be reading Sylvia Plath in the grass and be passed by a car blaring what I think has to be classified as the most vulgar song of all time.
-A rather striking contradiction.
+A poetic contradiction.

-I’m watching two girls throw a football back and forth and friends set up a hammock between thick oaks and — I think they’re old friends, they exhibit some sort of excessive comfort in each other’s company.
+I’m watching two girls throw a football back and forth.
+I'm watching friends set up a hammock between thick oaks and I think they’re old friends, maybe came to college together.
+They have that excessive comfort in each other’s company that only comes with someone having seen your prepubescent body in a locker room.
 From thirty yards away they do, anyway.
-The grass is cold on my legs and the air is still but it feels like November and for that I decide to be immensely grateful.
+The grass is cold on my legs and the air is still but it feels like November.
 I’m skipping class to be out here.
 To be surrounded by people who will unwillingly become a muse of mine is one offer I refuse to pass up on.
 I didn’t do this intentionally, I wasn’t planning on writing, I was actually, as mentioned in the first line, continuing my reading of The Bell Jar.
 But it’s hard to not be filled with this indescribable nostalgia so deep in my heart or in my soul as I watch groups of newly eighteen year olds who are unsure of one another (but so evidently pine to be sure).

 I watch them subconsciously pair off, I watch a baby-faced boy (when did freshmen start to look so young to me?) laugh at something his frisbee opponent says, and though I don’t catch what it was she says I feel relatively confident it cannot be as funny as he makes it out to be.
 This sentence sounds like I don’t think women are capable of being funny, which in and of itself makes me laugh at the irony of it.
 I don’t mean that.
 I mean this adoringly and I am only basing this off of his otherwise anxious body language.
 It’s endearing.

-Am I creepy?
-And is that guy yawning or vaping?
-The answer reveals itself to me now but I will not share.
 I catch the end of a conversation.
 I don’t hear anything but “… back to the dorm.”
-Four words, otherwise powerless, have filled me with a yearning for an opportunity that will never again present itself to me.
+The boy has no idea the power I've given him, allowing him to have filled me with a nauseating yearning for an opportunity that will never again present itself to me.
 I am struck with a grief for my eighteen year old self.
 I offer her a moment of silence.
 She passes (she’s a bitch).
 I’m trying to make up for lost time now.
 I think I’m doing a good job.
 I have to be.

-I hear the bell toll loudly across the lawn and this is the first time I’ve ever heard such a hymn.
-Does it ring at every hour on the hour or only at five p.m. like it is right now?
+The bell tolls in demand across the lawn and this is the first time I’ve ever heard such a hymn.
+Does it sing at every hour on the hour or only at five p.m. like it is now?
 I love it so much initially I think I want it to be every hour, but I also wish for something rarer so when I am lucky enough to be in this place in time, I will be in on some sort of special secret.
 One only this clock and I share.
 A five o clock delicacy.
 Yet, I will sit here until six p.m. out of pure curiosity.
 As well as a bit of laziness and dread to make the walk back home.
 I see someone wearing a backwards peony-colored hat the same way you do.
 A bigger part of me than I care to admit wanted to think it was you.
 But I’m glad it’s not.

-Also, I didn’t read any of The Bell Jar.
+I didn’t read any Plath.
 My brain is aflame.

 IMG_9743.HEIC